Care of the Hospitalized Adult 4

 Each week will consist of a recorded lecture by faculty who are expert clinicians in their field.
 Faculty will be available for questions through discussion board during the scheduled week for the module.

-Each module focuses on one or more health systems or clinical themes, discussion of the appropriate health assessment, relevant differential diagnosis, pathophysiology, red flags, diagnostics, therapeutic plan of care, selection of appropriate technical interventions and treatments, and indications for referral and/or consultation, considerations in transitions in care/discharge, and relevant role and scope issues.
+Each module focuses on one or more health systems or clinical themes, discussion of the appropriate health assessment, relevant differential diagnosis, pathophysiology, red flags, diagnostics, therapeutic plan of care, selection of appropriate technical interventions and treatments, indications for referral and/or consultation, considerations in transitions in care/discharge, and relevant role and scope issues.

-Additional clinical resources will be provided such as clinical practice guidelines, relevant practice standards, and clinical tools for practice.
+Additional clinical resources will be provided such as clinical practice guidelines, relevant practice standards and clinical tools for practice.

 Most weeks will include an application exercise such as a learning activity.